turbobutton/oculus-platform-helper/README.md

 ## Changing Platforms ##
 1. Switch platforms from the Unity Build Settings menu as usual.
 After reimporting assets, Unity will close and save the current open scene as a backup to /Assets/PlatformChangeBackup (just in case you didn't save before you quit).
-2. Run the "Change Platform.bat" batch file in the project root.
+2. Run the "Change Platform.bat" batch file (or shell script for OSX users) in the project root.
 This will automate the process of flushing the old SDK, launching Unity, importing the correct SDK, and verifying your build settings are correct for your target platform (updating the physics timestep, etc).

 ### Known Issues ###
 On some machines, you may need to restart Unity again the normal way (by opening Unity, rather than using the batch file) after switching to a PC build.